Register your project for Clinical Record Interactive Search (CRIS)

 Registering a CRIS Project

 Click here for the CRIS Network training page in relation to creating a CRIS Project.
-Additional information regarding the suggested content for the ‘Summary, Research and Scientific Justification’ fields, please see here for further information
+To determine whether your project is Research, Service Evaluation or Clinical Audit please click here.
+Additional information regarding the suggested content for the ‘Summary, Research and Scientific Justification’ fields, please see here for further information.

 To create a CRIS Project click here